ygda-org/programming-guide/sections/extensions/scene-management/intro.md

 Fundamentally, how Godot works is by holding a instantiated a `SceneTree` object that holds all the nodes and scenes in your game.
 This `SceneTree` holds the logic for running the main loop of your game.

 We can examine our current scene tree by examining the `SceneTree` as our game runs.
-Run your game, navigate to the scene tree, and switch to the `Remote` tab.
+Run your game, navigate to the Scene Dock, and switch to the `Remote` tab.
 You can then expand all the drop downs and examine the state of every single node that is currently on the scene tree.

 ![remote scene tree example](./images/scene_tree.png)